BACK TO HOME

 These documents are designed for quick skimming, focused on systems architecture, economy balancing, and spatial flow.

-Deep dive into the Charm Matrix mathematics, economy tuning sheets, and the core progression loop logic.
+Deep dive into the Charm Matrix logic, narrative branching structures, and core progression.

 Detailed breakdown of the Hub-and-Spoke layout, encounter pacing curves, and blocked-out map flows.